8 ways to potentially lower your taxes

 7. Consider tax-loss harvesting

 If you experienced any investing losses, they can potentially become a tax-savings opportunity through a strategy called tax-loss harvesting.
 When executed properly, tax-loss harvesting allows you to manage and reduce your tax burden by selling investments at a loss to offset the taxes owed on capital gains from other investments.
 In summary, it’s one way to use the tax code to reduce the sting of an investment loss.
-However, this strategy can be complex to employ, so please reach out to your financial advisor for personalized guidance.
+However, this strategy can be complex to employ, so please reach out to your Ameriprise financial advisor for personalized guidance.

 We can help you identify tax-saving opportunities

-An Ameriprise financial advisor can review your financial situation with your tax professional and discuss how you may be able to take advantage of these and other tax-saving opportunities.
+Your Ameriprise financial advisor can review your financial situation with your tax professional and discuss how you may be able to take advantage of these and other tax-saving opportunities.

 Which of the actions outlined in this article can I take right now that would help me lower my tax bill for this tax year?
 Are there any opportunities in my portfolio to harvest any losses or capital gains for tax purposes?
 What tax strategies should I consider right now, given the time of year?